quiltdata/omics-quilt-demo/README.md

 Use your Quilt Catalog to browse the inputs and outputs

 1. Go to AWS Console and find the Omics-Quilt stack
-2. Copy names of the INPUT and OUTPUT buckets
+   1. Copy names of the INPUT and OUTPUT buckets
-3. Copy the Status Topic ARN?!?
+   2. Copy the SNS Topic ARN, with type "AWS::SNS::Topic", e.g. `arn:aws:sns:us-east-1:1234567890:omics-quilt-status-topic`
-4. Go your Quilt Catalog
+2. Go your Quilt Catalog
-5. Click "+" on the front page (or Admin Settings -> Buckets)
+3. Click "+" on the front page (or Admin Settings -> Buckets)
-6. Click "+" in the upper right corner to add a new bucket
+4. Click "+" in the upper right corner to add a new bucket
    1. Name: Physical Name from Stack
    2. Title: Omics Quilt Input / Output
-   3. SNS Topic ARN
+   3. SNS Topic ARN (under Indexing and Notifications)

 ### Run the Workflow